thsutt/thsutt.github.io/_posts/2024-09-24-first-post.markdown

 ---
 ![Beach](/assets/beach.jpeg)
 ## My First Post
 Hello and welcome to my programming blog!
 I'm starting this up because I want to have a formal way to build (and showcase) my knowledge of computer science outside of my job as a software developer.
-I'm writing enough code nowadays that my long-from writing ability is rapidly atrophying, so I'm also hoping keeping this blog going will continue to strengthen that muscle.
+I'm writing enough code nowadays that my long-form writing ability is rapidly atrophying, so I'm also hoping keeping this blog going will continue to strengthen that muscle.

 ## What Will You Find On Here?
 This blog will be part documentation of my programming journey, part self-study curriculum, part tutorial, and mainly my own barely coherent ramblings.
 I'm not really writing it with any audience in mind, but just as a way to focus and direct my own extracurricular computer science endeavors.